fledge-iot/fledge-gui/raspbian/raspian-stretch-lite-setup.md

 **Enable WiFi**

+> IGNORE! if you are connecting via Ethernet.

 With the SD card connected.
 In the root of the SD card create a new file named: `wpa_supplicant.conf`

 In the file, Add: